velentr/winfo/README.md

 # Usage

-`winfo` aims to be incredibly simple to use: after your profile is set up, running `winfo -f <profile>` will fetch new weather data, and `winfo <profile>` will display the data.
+`winfo` aims to be incredibly simple to use: after your profile is set up, running `winfo -f <profile>` will fetch new weather data before printing it, and `winfo <profile>` will display the data.
+To fetch data without printing it, run `winfo -f -q`.
 If no profile is specified, then 'default' is used.

 Two other command-line options, `-h` and `-v`, are available for showing help and version information (respectively).